 Web Development and Content

-Accessibility rules, guidelines, and laws apply to all websites and web content that contain or convey information that is owned, controlled, or operated by FIT.
+Accessibility rules, guidelines, and laws apply to all websites and web content that contain or convey information that is owned, controlled, or operated on behalf of FIT.
 This includes:

-- sites created using grants awarded to individuals or FIT;
+- sites created using grants awarded to FIT and FIT employees

-- sites on the fitnyc.edu domain that are built using WordPress;
+- sites on the fitnyc.edu domain that are built using Google Sites

 - student publication sites hosted on the fitnyc.edu domain